 From retrospective analyses, clinical status (including the ability to lie flat) and lung function 1 hour after commencement of treatment are more reliable predictors of the need for hospitalization than the patient's status on arrival.
-396,397
+441,442

-Consensus recommendations in another study were: 398
+Consensus recommendations in another study were: 443

-- If pre-treatment FEV1 or PEF is <25% predicted or personal best, or post-treatment FEV1 or PEF is <40% predicted or personal best, hospitalization is recommended. - If post-treatment lung function is 40-60% predicted, discharge may be possible after considering the patient's risk factors (Box 4-1, p.73) and availability of follow-up care. - If post-treatment lung function is >60% predicted or personal best, discharge is recommended after considering risk factors and availability of follow-up care.
+- If pre-treatment FEV1 or PEF is <25% predicted or personal best, or post-treatment FEV1 or PEF is <40% predicted or personal best, hospitalization is recommended. - If post-treatment lung function is 40-60% predicted, discharge may be possible after considering the patient's risk factors (Box 4-1, p.75) and availability of follow-up care.

-Other factors associated with increased likelihood of need for admission include: 399-401
+If post-treatment lung function is >60% predicted or personal best, discharge is recommended after considering risk factors and availability of follow-up care.

-- · Female sex, older age and non-white race - Use of more than eight beta2-agonist puffs in the previous 24 hours
+Other factors associated with increased likelihood of need for admission include: 444-446

-- Severity of the exacerbation (e.g. need for resuscitation or rapid medical intervention on arrival, respiratory rate >22 breaths/minute, oxygen saturation <95%, final PEF <50% predicted). - Past history of severe exacerbations (e.g. intubations, asthma admissions) - Previous unscheduled office and emergency department visits requiring use of OCS.
+- Female sex, older age and non-white race - Use of more than eight beta2-agonist puffs in the previous 24 hours - Severity of the exacerbation (e.g. need for resuscitation or rapid medical intervention on arrival, respiratory rate >22 breaths/minute, oxygen saturation <95%, final PEF <50% predicted).